docsforadobe/after-effects-scripting-guide/readme.md

 If you find attributes or methods that are not mentioned in this documentation, and they are not publically announced by Adobe, please add this warning to attribute/method so the user knows to use it at their own risk.

 ```
+!!!! warning
-!> **Warning:** This method/property is officially undocumented and was found via research.
+    This method/property is officially undocumented and was found via research.
 The information here may be inaccurate, and this whole method/property may disappear or stop working some point.
 Please contribute if you have more information on it!
 ```

 ---